Suzann Pettersen: LPGA Tour

-2005

 In 2005, Pettersen played in only three events on the LET and nine events on the LPGA because of a debilitating back injury.
 When she returned, her best LPGA finish was a sixth at the John Q. Hammons Hotel Classic, and she finished tied for second at the Ladies Finnish Masters on the LET.
 Pettersen registered a 2–0–2 record as a captain's pick on the European Solheim Cup Team and played for the International team at the inaugural Lexus Cup.

-2006

 In 2006, Pettersen played five times on the LET, recording two top ten finishes, including a third place at the Scandinavian TPC.
 On the LPGA Tour she had three top-ten finishes, with a season's best finish fifth at the Florida's Natural Charity Championship.

-2007

 At the start of 2007, Pettersen was selected to represent Norway at the Women's World Cup of Golf but withdrew due to illness before the event started.
 At the Safeway International she recorded her then-best finish on the LPGA Tour, second place, two strokes behind Lorena Ochoa.
 A late collapse at the Kraft Nabisco saw her equal that finish, her second-best at a major.
 Pettersen became the first Norwegian LPGA winner at the 2007 Michelob ULTRA Open at Kingsmill, beating Jee Young Lee in a playoff.
 Pettersen followed up this win by capturing the second major championship of 2007, the LPGA Championship, by one stroke over Karrie Webb, which moved her up to fourth in the Women's World Golf Rankings.
 On the Ladies European Tour she won the SAS Masters in her native Norway.
 In October at the Longs Drugs Challenge, Pettersen won her third LPGA victory, beating Lorena Ochoa in a playoff and then claimed wins number four and five in Korea and Thailand.
 On 31 December 2007, she reached the number two position in the Women's World Golf Rankings, surpassing Karrie Webb and Annika Sörenstam, trailing only Lorena Ochoa.

-2008

 In January 2008, Pettersen signed a multi-year agreement with Nike Golf to represent Nike in clubs, balls, footwear, gloves and bags.
 Her first win of 2008 came at the rain-shortened Deutsche Bank Ladies Swiss Open.

-2009

 In September 2009, Pettersen won her sixth LPGA Tour event and first in two years at the CN Canadian Women's Open at Priddis Greens Golf & Country Club in Calgary, Alberta.
 Pettersen won the event by five strokes over Karrie Webb, Momoko Ueda, Morgan Pressel, Ai Miyazato and Angela Stanford.

-2010

-Pettersen was a runner-up six times on the LPGA Tour in 2010, but did not record a victory.
+In 2010, Pettersen was a runner-up six times on the LPGA Tour in 2010, but did not record a victory.